ZhijunLiu96/leetcode_algorithm/sqlZoo.md

         		  WHERE y.continent=x.continent
          			 AND area>0);
 ```
-8. List each continent and the name of the country that comes first alphabetically. **
+8. List each continent and the name of the country that comes first alphabetically. **First country of each continent (alphabetically)**
 ```sql
 SELECT continent, name
 FROM world x